fstnetwork/module-api/06-Airdrop/01-Locate.md

     - `id`: ID of the item(token/voucher) which is to drop.
     - `name`: Name of the item(token/voucher) which is to drop.
     - `decimals`: Decimals of the item(token/voucher) which is to drop.
-  - `distinctAccount`: Amount of accounts which are match to the rules.
+  - `distinctAccount`: Amount of accounts which are match to the rules.
   - `totalAmount`: Total amount(add each rule's `amount`) of the item(token/voucher) to drop.
-The format is Decimaled Number.
+The format is Decimaled Number.
   - `summary`
     - `rule`
       - `locateRule`